cyy963/service-station-backend/README.md

 # Z STATION APP

 This is a project based on Z, a fuel provider in New Zealand.
 It allows users to plan journeys and find Z stations along their specified route, as well as look up fuel prices at Z stations.
+This repo contains the service station data and server for the frontend

 ## Setup Instructions